Enhanced Diagnostic Tools

 TETA (1,4,8,11-tetraazacyclotetradecane-N,N',N'',N'''-tetraacetic acid)

-be used to label antibodies through sulfhydryl groups.
+could be used to label antibodies through sulfhydryl groups.

 Sample Submission Requirement: